 The ACI also contains specific provisions on the consolidated supervision of banking groups, including provisions on the calculation of own funds on a consolidated basis, consistent with the CRR and CRD IV.

 The FIN-FSA has issued further national regulations and guidelines on the calculation of capital requirements and large exposures.
 These instructions are related to the national application of the CRR and contain, inter alia, the FIN-FSA's guidelines on the categorisation of various Finnish capital instruments into Common Equity Tier 1, Additional Tier 1 or Tier 2 instruments for the purposes of satisfying the own funds requirements imposed by the CRR and the ACI.

-As regards liquidity requirements, Finnish credit institutions must comply with the liquidity requirements set forth in the CRR and as further specified by the Commission Delegated Regulation.22
+As regards liquidity requirements, Finnish credit institutions must comply with the liquidity requirements set forth in the CRR and as further specified by the Commission Delegated Regulation.24

 iv Recovery and resolution

-Under the new regime, credit institutions are generally required to draw up recovery plans to secure the continuation of their business in the event of financial distress.
+Under the recovery and resolution regime, credit institutions are generally required to draw up recovery plans to secure the continuation of their business in the event of financial distress.
 These plans must include options for measures to restore the financial viability of the institution and must be updated annually.
 The plans must be submitted to the scrutiny of the FIN-FSA.